What is the Ryedale School Parent Teacher Association (PTA)?

 At Ryedale School all parents/ carers and teachers are automatically members of our PTA and can attend our meetings.

-Our next PTA meeting is for the committee only and is on June 5th.
 Any parents/ carers of pupils at the school are very welcome to attend our open meetings.
 They usually last for around 90mins depending on what is on the agenda/ issues raised.
-Our next meeting probably will be in the autumn term and we so we look forward to seeing you then.
+Our next meeting will be in the autumn term, date to be announced, we look forward to seeing you then.
 (Minutes of most recent meetings)

 From our membership individuals are elected onto the committee.